adriflorence/Basic-Algorithms/README.md

 # TASK 4 - Dutch National Flag

-Given an input array consisting on only 0, 1, and 2, sort the array in a single traversal.
+Given an input array consisting on only 0, 1, and 2, sort the array in a **single traversal**.
 You're not allowed to use any sorting function that Python provides.

 Note: O(n) does not necessarily mean single-traversal.
 For e.g. if you traverse the array twice, that would still be an O(n) solution but it will not count as single traversal.